 My Photography Gear

-The Pentax K1 is considered one of the best astro and landscape photography cameras on the market and out competes most comparable systems.
+The Pentax K1 range is considered one of the best astro and landscape photography cameras on the market and out competes most comparable systems.

 Pentax also maintains it’s traditional K-Mount lens system which allows me to utilise over 50 years of lenses from film and digital cameras.

 This has to be my first pick as a general purpose hiking, nature and landscape lens for picking out details in the landscape and shooting in low light.

 It’s fast, manual focus, and reasonably sized so nearly always lives in my kit.

 This one is a little out of place since upgrading to a full frame DSLR, being an APS-C lens.

 But!
 It’s been a workhorse for most of my landscape and astrophotography shoots for many, many years and will continue to do so.